Assisted Living vs Group Home Living Options Analyzed

 questions to ask when evaluating assisted living or group home senior housing options

 Overall, assisted living may be the better choice if individuals are mostly independent, mainly require support with daily needs, like food preparation or medication management, and enjoy many opportunities to socialize.
-Group homes may be better suited to seniors who require greater supervision, need specialized behavioral or cognitive support, and may benefit from a smaller, more family-like setting and relationship building.
+Group homes generally aid seniors who require greater supervision, and need specialized behavioral or cognitive support.
+They primarily benefit seniors who prefer a smaller, more family-like setting and relationship building.
 As you consider these choices or other senior living community formats, like the continuum of care and assorted residential opportunities available in one location as found at Arbors of Hop Brook, take time to carefully consider your needs and preferences or those of your loved one, as well as financial resources.
 After this personal reflection and initial research, be sure to arrange a tour of your top choices by contacting the Arbors team to schedule a visit.